MAT1001 Differential Calculus: Lecture Notes

 \begin{equation*} \frac {\Delta ^{n}f_{a}}{h^{n}}=\frac {\ud ^{n}f}{\ud x^{n}}(a) \end{equation*}

-2 We saw that if teh step size is not uniform we can still
+3 We saw that if the step size is not uniform we can still get a similar approximation.